syl20bnr/spacemacs-elpa-mirror/stable-melpa/doom-themes-readme.txt

-An opinionated UI plugin/pack of themes extracted from my emacs.d, inspired by the One Dark/Light UI and syntax themes in Atom.
+DOOM Themes is an opinionated UI plugin and pack of themes extracted from my [emacs.d], inspired by some of my favorite color themes including:

-Includes optional dimming of non-source buffers, a neotree theme with font icons, and (soon) a mode-line config.

-Currently available colorschemes:
-+ doom-one: inspired by Atom One Dark
-+ doom-dark: based on Molokai

-Soon to come:
-+ doom-one-light: inspired by Atom One Light
-+ doom-tron: doom-one, but with daylerees' Tron Legacy colorscheme
-+ doom-peacock: doom-one, but with daylerees' Peacock colorscheme

-## Configuration

-+ global
-    + `doom-enable-bold` (default: `t`): if nil, bolding will be disabled across all faces.
-    + `doom-enable-italic` (default: `t`): if nil, italicization will be disabled across all faces.
-+ doom-one
-    + `doom-one-brighter-modeline` (default: `nil`): If non-nil, the mode-line background is slightly brighter.
-    + `doom-one-brighter-comments` (default: `nil`): If non-nil, comments are brighter and easier to see.
+  [X] `doom-one': inspired by Atom's One Dark themes [X] `doom-vibrant': a more vibrant version of `doom-one` [X] `doom-molokai': based on Textmate's monokai
+  [X] `doom-nova': adapted from Nova (thanks to bigardone) [X] `doom-one-light': light version of doom-one
+  [X] `doom-tomorrow-night': by Chris Kempson
+  [ ] `doom-tomorrow-day': by Chris Kempson
+  [ ] `doom-x': reads your colors from ~/.Xresources
+  [ ] `doom-spacegrey': I'm sure you've heard of it
+  [ ] `doom-mono-dark' / `doom-mono-light': a minimalistic, monochromatic theme
+  [ ] `doom-tron': based on Tron Legacy from daylerees' themes [ ] `doom-peacock': based on Peacock from daylerees' themes

-## Installation
+## Install

-1. Install from MELPA `M-x package-install RET doom-themes`, or clone the repo somewhere in your `load-path`.
+  `M-x package-install RET doom-themes`

-2. If you want the neotree theme, download and install the fonts included with all-the-icons.

-3. `(require 'doom-themes)` and then load the theme you want.

-Example configuration:
+A comprehensive configuration example:

   (require 'doom-themes)

+  ;; Global settings (defaults)
+  (setq doom-themes-enable-bold t    ; if nil, bold is universally disabled
+        doom-themes-enable-italic t) ; if nil, italics is universally disabled

+  ;; Load the theme (doom-one, doom-molokai, etc); keep in mind that each ;; theme may have their own settings.
-  (load-theme 'doom-one t) ;; or doom-molokai, etc.
+  (load-theme 'doom-one t)

-  ;;; OPTIONAL
-  ;; brighter source buffers
-  (add-hook 'find-file-hook 'doom-buffer-mode)
-  ;; brighter minibuffer when active
-  (add-hook 'minibuffer-setup-hook 'doom-brighten-minibuffer)
+  ;; Enable flashing mode-line on errors (doom-themes-visual-bell-config)

-  ;; Custom neotree theme
+  ;; Enable custom neotree theme (doom-themes-neotree-config)  ; all-the-icons fonts must be installed!
-  (doom-themes-neotree-config)